StuChapman/IFD-MS-Project-Online-Learning/README.md

     * A “brand image” that allows the user to hyperlink to the Continuous Engagement home page from any page, in all media device sizes.
         I created a Bootstrap Modal to "catch" the user if the try to navigate away from the application; to confirm if this is intentional.
     * A "help" button to allow the user to send questions to the Continuous Engagment email inbox, via the [emailjs](https://www.emailjs.com/) API.
 This uses a Bootstrap Modal containing a form to collect information on:
-        * The sender's name
+        * The sender's name (pre-populated from login).
-        * The sender's email address
+        * The sender's email address (pre-populated from login).
         * The question to be answered.
         * The current page title to allow Continuous Engagement Ltd to understand where the user was in the learning at the time the question arose.
     * A banner underneath the Navigation bar to remind the user they are in the "Continuous Engagement Ltd – online learning" application.